nextcloud/spreed/docs/chat.md

     ------|------|------------
-    `search` | string | Search term for name suggestions (should at least be 1 character) `limit` | int | Number of suggestions to receive (20 by default)
+    `search` | string | Search term for name suggestions (should at least be 1 character) `limit` | int | Number of suggestions to receive (20 by default) `includeStatus` | bool | Whether the user status information also needs to be loaded

 * Response:
     - Status code: